phowell/cv/docs/index.md

 _Memorial University, St. John’s, NL (Engineering & Applied Sciences)_
 *2009 - 2010*
 - Supported all computing activity within the department, including office staff, multiple undergraduate labs, and high performance computing by grad students and faculty.
-- Performed an audit of departmental IT infrastructure in preparation for a complete overhaul.
+- Performed an audit of departmental IT infrastructure in preparation for a server overhaul.

 __Systems Programmer__
 _Memorial University, St. John’s, NL (Computer Science)_